Principles of Innovation: Unlocking Creativity and Driving Progress.

-Welcome to Innovation Café, where we delve into the strategies, mindsets, and principles that fuel innovation.
-Today, we’re breaking down the key principles of innovation that empower individuals and organizations to think differently, overcome challenges, and create solutions that transform the world.
+This article breaks down the key principles of innovation that empower people (and organizations) to think differently, overcome challenges, and create solutions that transform the world.

-At its core, innovation begins with identifying problems and seeking solutions.
-Often, the hardest part isn’t the solution—it’s realizing there’s a problem worth solving.
-Innovators challenge the status quo by asking:
+Innovation begins with identifying problems and seeking solutions (although it can happen in reverse — often you run across a cool idea that you don’t have a use for, only to later run into the problem it solves).
+Often, the hardest part isn’t the solution; it’s realizing there’s a problem worth solving.
+Innovators challenge themselves and the world by asking:

 • “Why is this done this way?”